Hero image desktop Hero image mobile

 The national red meat and livestock industry will continue to reduce the emission of greenhouse gases (GHG), honouring its commitment to become carbon neutral.
 But how, you ask?

-The sector plans to become carbon neutral by reducing methane emissions through innovative new feeds, management of the ways the animals graze and naturally improving genetics.
+The sector plans to become carbon neutral by reducing methane emissions through innovative new feeds, management of land and the ways the animals graze and naturally improving genetics.
 Farmers are also storing (sequestering) carbon in the trees and soil.

-They are also one of the first industries in Australia to set such an ambitious target.
-They will combat climate change by using pastures that require less fertiliser, planting more native vegetation, capturing biogas from waste streams to generate electricity and increasing the use of renewable energy just to name a few.
+The red meat industry is one of the first industries in Australia to set such an ambitious target.
+They will combat climate change by using pastures that require less fertiliser, looking after native vegetation, capturing biogas from waste streams to generate electricity and increasing the use of renewable energy just to name a few.

 How can farming assist in the fight against climate change?